UDRP Domain Name Litigation

-The experienced UDRP and domain name attorneys at Mandour & Associates‚ APC understand that your website’s domain name is vital to your business.
+A UDRP complaint is one option when a domain name trademark infringement occurs.
+We understand that your website’s domain name is vital to your business.
 Like a brand‚ it carries the weight of your business’s reputation and identity.
 We can help you ensure that it is protected from cybersquatters and other competitors.

 UDRP stands for the Uniform Domain-Name Dispute-Resolution Policy.
 Founded by the Internet Corporation for Assigned Names and Numbers (ICANN)‚ it is a means of resolving disputes over the registration of domain names in the generic top level domain space‚ such as those with .com and .net endings.

 At times a UDRP can be preferable over a lawsuit since the case can cost less to take to a final decision.
 A decision can be reached within only weeks from the initial filing.
-However‚ the initial filing fee is higher than instituting a case in federal court or before the Trademark Trial and Appeal Board.
+However‚ the initial filing fee is higher than filing a lawsuit in federal court or by filing a trademark opposition or cancellation before the Trademark Trial and Appeal Board.

 How Do I Protect My Domain Name?